Which certificates and memberships should my builder have?

 Before you commit to working with your builder, do your homework and check out their trade associations and insurance certificates.
 This will give you piece of mind before starting the build.

 There are various trade associations that your builder or contractor are likely to be a member of, here is a list of the main ones to look out for.
-Do chat to your builder or contractor about membership to others.
+Do chat to your builder or contractor about other memberships.

 General builder memberships